xywangbuaa/xywang.github.io/_pages/about.md

 News
 -----------
+`Feb./27/2024` Our 2 papers have been accepted by DAC 2024!
+Congratulations to Ning Yang.

 `Dec./29/2023` The "SPARK" acceleration framework has been reported in [Jiqizhixin](https://mp.weixin.qq.com/s/SvLTyAyY8mZEmPL4OZ5Bcw)(机器之心).

+`Nov./12/2023` Our paper "RTSA" has been accepted by DATE 2024!
+Congratulations to Jiahao.

 `Oct./23/2023` Our paper "SPARK" has been accepted by HPCA 2024!
 Congratulations to Ning Yang.